 It is announced by Magento to end support for Magento 1 by June 2020.
-That means that days left for Magento 1 are numbered.
-If you are running a Magento Commerce 1 business, it’s time to think about migration to Magento 2 today.
+That means that the days left for Magento 1 are numbered.
+If you are running a Magento Commerce 1 business, it’s time to think about migrating to Magento 2 today.
 And we’ve done some research to help you get going.

 WHAT IS MAGENTO 2?

 Released back in 2015, Magento 2 was welcomed with open arms by its dedicated fans thanks to its revamped user-friendly interface.
 There are three separate editions of Magento 2:

 - Magento 2 Community Edition (CE) – later renamed into Magento 2 Open Source.
 This is the free version that is recommended for developing businesses, startups, and small stores as this edition can help you check the features and logic easily and with minimum expenses.